Celtic Challenge: 2023–24 competition

 The teams will play each other once, either home or away, across five rounds before play-offs to decide a champion in March 2024.

 2024-25 competition

 The six teams from the 2023–24 season returned for the 2024–25 season.
 The competition was expanded into a full double round-robin, in effect creating a Women's Celtic League competition.
 As a result, the end-of-season play-off was removed and standings will be decided by table standings at the end of the season.
 Each team will play 5 home matches and five away matches.

+2025-26 competition

+The six teams from the second and third Celtic Challenge seasons returned for the 2025–26 season.
+The format was tweaked for the fourth consecutive season; the competition remained expanded into a full double round-robin, but an end-of-season play-off segment was reintroduced for the top four teams in the ladder, with the top two teams taking home advantage into the semi-finals and the final held in a predetermined venue.
+Each team will play 5 home matches and five away matches in the league stage, while those qualified for the playoffs will play either 1 or 2 further matches.
+With twelve matchdays, the season is the longest Celtic Challenge to date.